 that's in-effective in actual self-defense.

-A hallmark of kali is it's use of the weapon a lever or hook, making it an integral part of grappling techniques, increasing the effectiveness of small knives and sticks over cutting or striking alone.
-Another characterstic is in making opponent's limbs primary attack targets to reduce their offensive and defensive capability before moving in to close-quarters combat.
+Escrima uses the weapon as a lever or hook, making it an integral part of grappling techniques, increasing the effectiveness of small knives and sticks over cutting or striking alone.
+Dirty-boxing tightly integrates grappling, ballistic joint locks and strikes delivered to vital targets.
+Both sub-arts attack opponent's limbs to reduce their offensive and defensive capability before moving in to close-quarters combat.

-A set of skills designed to end a fight within mere seconds, this is a sub-art within other martial arts.
-Meaning first technique, it was was historically not seen outside the instructor's innermost circle of trusted students.
-Such secrecy has led pop-culture to misrepresent it as "the death touch".
-In reality, kyusho is grounded in a deep understanding of anatomy & neurophysiology which, when not misused, can stop an attack efficiently without inflicting serious injury.
+Kyusho is the sub-art of kempo intended to end a fight within seconds.
+Meaning 'first technique' it was historically taught only within the instructor's inner circle.
+Pop-culture misrepresents it as "the death touch", but it's actually grounded in a deep understanding of anatomy & neurophysiology which, when not misused, can stop an attack efficiently without inflicting serious injury.

 Waiting for content ...